-- We also encourage more than one visit to the shelter because stray animals are found daily and taken to the shelter.
+- We encourage more than one visit to the shelter because stray animals arrive daily to the shelter.

 - We recommend that pets display ID tags/licenses and rabies tags and/or microchips for identification, so the City can quickly return them to their families.

 Call the Des Moines Police Department Non-Emergency Dispatch line (515) 283-4811.

 How do I report an animal bite?